cesar-avalos3/AndroidChat/README.md

   4. SendingMessage.java - Helper file used in main activity for sending messages
   5. Message.java and Sending.java - Files not currently integrated, but will be used in the future

-The two layout files we edited are AndroidChat/app/src/main/res/layout
+The two layout files we edited are locate in AndroidChat/app/src/main/res/layout

  PHP Files/SQL Interaction are stored in a seperated Github Repo https://github.com/cesar-avalos3/AndroidChatServers